Dutch foreign ministry: EU will respond to new Chinese export rules | Law-Order

 Dutch foreign ministry: EU will respond to new Chinese export rules

+The European Union must respond to new rules introduced by China requiring a license to export two metals widely used in semiconductor manufacturing, the Dutch government said on Tuesday.
+China's decision affecting some gallium and germanium products announced July 3 is a response to recent export restrictions imposed on it by the U.S. and allies aimed at slowing its technological and military advances.

+The European Union must respond to new rules introduced by China requiring a license to export two metals widely used in semiconductor manufacturing, the Dutch government said on Tuesday.

+China's decision affecting some gallium and germanium products announced July 3 is a response to recent export restrictions imposed on it by the U.S. and allies aimed at slowing its technological and military advances.
 The Netherlands on Friday introduced new rules requiring a license to export chipmaking equipment made by ASML, the Netherlands' largest company.
-"To what extent this will have consequences for the European and Dutch economy will depend on how China carries it out," the statement said.

-It will be up to the European Union to respond to new rules introduced by China requiring a license to export two metals widely used in semiconductor manufacturing, the Dutch government said on Tuesday.

-China's decision announced July 3 is a response to recent export restrictions imposed on it by the U.S. and allies.
-The Netherlands on Friday introduced new rules requiring a license to export chipmaking equipment made by ASML, the Netherlands' largest company.
+The Hague, like Beijing, said its rules were not intended to target any one country.

-"To what extent this will have consequences for the European and Dutch economy will depend on how China carries it out," the statement said.
+"To what extent this will have consequences for the European and Dutch economy will depend on how China carries it out," the Dutch Foreign Ministry said in a statement.
 "Given the authority that the European Union has in trade policy, it's primarily up to the EU to address China about these measures."

+Earlier on Tuesday, the European Union said it was concerned about China's curbs and urged it to limit such restrictions to only those strictly necessary for national security.
+The EU oversees trade policy for member states, which have a single internal market for goods and services, but the Dutch government argued that its export controls were a matter of national security - which is up to individual EU member states.

+Beijing also cited national security needs in introducing its new rules.
+The Dutch foreign minister will "keep in close contact with the European Commission and other EU member states about this," the statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)